navis-org/navis/README.md

 NAVis comes with batteries included but is also highly extensible.
 Some libraries built on top of NAVis:
-* [flybrains](https://github.com/navis-org/navis-flybrains) provides templates and transforms to use with navis
+* [flybrains](https://github.com/navis-org/navis-flybrains) provides templates and transforms for *Drosophila* brains to use with navis
 * [pymaid](https://pymaid.readthedocs.io/en/latest/) pulls and pushes data from/to CATMAID servers
-* [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/index.html) contains tools to work with autosegmented data for the FAFB EM dataset
+* [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/index.html) contains tools to work with auto-segmented data for the FAFB EM dataset

 ## License
 This code is under GNU GPL V3